 Unlike a living will, a living trust is revocable, which means the person with the living trust remains in control of his wealth.
 Living trusts are used to assign a trustee to follow the instructions within the trust, but the person with the living trust can change the document at any time.

 It’s never too late to start your estate planning.
-Contact a qualified estate planning attorney to set up your estate plan and protect your assets immediately.
+Contact a qualified estate planning attorney at Clear Counsel Law Group to set up your estate plan and protect your assets today.